ExaDev/exadev.github.io/content/projects/Breadboard/Phase 2/LM Studio.md

 Here we will demonstrate the integration between Breadboard and a language model running locally on LM Studio.

-Below, we will guide you through the process and explain the functionality of each input parameter.

 ![](https://www.youtube.com/embed/0qr_Tk39zWg?rel=0)

 ## Objective